ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

 !!! caution "SiteAccess login"

-    The anonymous user is used to access the ressource even if authentification with the REST server has been established.
+    The anonymous user is used to perform the request even if authentification with the REST server has been established to access the ressource.
     Anonymous user must have `user/login` policy on the SiteAccess matched by the REST domain or passed through [`X-Siteaccess` header](rest_requests.md#siteaccess).

 ## Session-based authentication